SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 - `MINOR` version when you add functionality in a backwards compatible manner
 - `PATCH` version when you make bug fixes in a backwards compatible manner

+When starting a new module always start with version 1.0.0.

 ### To update dependencies you can use

 - `npm update` which updates ONLY safe minor and patch versions